lbos7/pingpongbot/pingpongbot_description/README.md

 Includes meshes for the chassis, omniwheels, and paddle.

 ## Launch Files
-`view_robot.launch.xml` - launches RVIZ and the necessary nodes to see the robot model.
+`view_robot.launch.xml` - This file launches RVIZ and the necessary nodes to see the robot model.

 ## RVIZ Window
 <p align="center">